What is Trichoderma?

 Graph-Ex SA® for Cover Crops FAQ

-Graph-Ex SA® for Cover Crops contains a specially formulated blend of Rhizobia specific for legume cover crops within a talc-graphite carrier and the added benefits of the iGET™ technology.
+Graph-Ex SA® for Cover Crops contains a specially formulated blend of Rhizobia specific for legume cover crops within a talc-graphite carrier.

 Rhizobia are soil bacteria that establish inside the root nodules of legumes to fix nitrogen for the plant.
 Rhizobia is unable to independently fix nitrogen and requires a plant host.